 Bootstrapping is the process of establishing and developing the business from the 0th level without borrowing any funds.
 Here the owner of the business finances the business with his/her personal funds.
 Under no circumstances investments from investors or debt from debtors are entertained here.
 In rare cases only minimal external capital is acceptable.

-Under this method, whether it is an expansion or establishment of a new outfit, financing of all such things takes place from the personal funds of the owner(s) only.
+Under this method, whether it is an expansion or the establishment of a new outfit, financing of all such things takes place from the personal funds of the owner(s) only.
 Here the sources of finance are either the contribution from the owner or partners and the revenues generated from the company or personal resources (including sweat equity) of the owner, there is no other way out.
 Apart from cash also, there is no borrowing or any other support for the business.
-Bootstrapping is not only applicable to the startups.
+Bootstrapping, the source of finance is not only applicable to startups.
 However, any business at any point in its growth cycle can opt for this method of financing.

 Understanding the term: Bootstrapping